 Fitness watches have become an essential tool for athletes, especially marathon runners.
 These watches are equipped with a variety of features that can monitor and record biometric data such as heart rate, GPS location, and the amount of time spent on each training session.
 This data, when tracked and analyzed, can provide valuable insights into the athlete’s health and performance.

-Topic to read : What Are the Best Practices for Designing Injury Prevention Workouts for Sprinters?
+Also to discover : What Are the Best Practices for Designing Injury Prevention Workouts for Sprinters?

 The best fitness watches for marathon runners are those that offer advanced biometric monitoring features.
 For example, some watches can monitor the wearer’s heart rate continuously, providing real-time data that can be used to adjust the intensity of the training session.
 Similarly, GPS tracking can provide detailed information about the distance covered, pace, and even the elevation changes during a run.
 This can help runners to identify areas where they can improve their performance.